cocolabs/pz-liquid-overhaul/README.md

 # Coco Liquid Overhaul 1.0

 A new mod presented by the Coco Labs community focusing on increasing the possibilities with the game liquids.
-Store drinking water in big water bottler taken from a water dispenser and fill it with fuel or water.
+Store drinking water in big water bottle taken from a water dispenser and fill it with fuel or water.
 Take and Place big water bottle on any dispenser to refill them.

 ## New Feature:
 - Complete re-design of the Big Water Bottle and Dispensers.